What is therapy?

 How long does therapy take?

 This depends very much on why you are coming.
 Sometimes therapy can be a quick and intense process, while others, it can move more slowly and delicately over time.
-The goal is to find a pace that feel comfortable and doable, yet also productive.
+The goal is to find a pace that feels comfortable and doable, yet also productive.

 It’s also important to remember that it may have taken you a lifetime to develop the habits and patterns which may be causing you some pain right now, so unlearning them and replacing them with new ones will take a little patience and a bit of persistence!